WeWork.com Global Homepage

 This signaled the need to move to a higher fidelity.
 I began investigating the visual design details of our work, working in the same incremented focus across each of our three modules: the browse-by-need cards, search bar, and comparison modal.

 Below are prototypes I made for variations of the browse-by-need cards.
 I was curious how additional interactive states could reveal more information.
-I connected with teammates to gather input on how we currently present these offerings elsewhere in the customer journey.
+I connected with teammates to gather input on how we present these offerings elsewhere in the customer journey.

 Final Designs